Andrew-Tan/AccessMap-API/README.md

 AccessMap APIs
 ==================
-This is the data logger to be used by AccessMap.
-The logger talks to the OAuth server to identify the user/device sending the message and log valid message into the database.
+This is the API server to be used by AccessMap App.
+The resource server talks to OAuth server to identify the user/device and provide customized resources to the apps.

 ## Configuration
 Edit config/index.js to specify where the OAuth server lives, what client